International health insurance plans – A global market opportunity

 As Published in FORUM Magazine – January 2000

 Do you have any clients who live in Hong Kong?
 What about that lucky client who is retiring to the Caribbean or who has a daughter leaving Canada to study or work?
 How about that group benefits client who is sending a key employee abroad for the next three years?
 Let’s face it, more and more Canadians are moving and living out of the country.
+International health insurance plans is an often-overlooked but growing market.
+With increased travel, open borders and a global marketplace, the need for health insurance that will cover a person worldwide can be vital.

 Falling ill in some far-off land is distressing enough without worrying about who will pay your bills, which can run into the hundreds of thousands of dollars.
 Some medical facilities are reluctant to provide treatment without receiving an ironclad promise to be paid, or a cash down-payment.
 If, while living overseas, your clients happen to fall ill or be injured, they will require medical travel insurance, and maybe even evacuation.